arlofonseca/fivem-parking/README.md

 #### `/givevehicle [playerId] [model]`

-- This command is limited to a particular group and is tailored to simplify the process of adding vehicles to both the database and the vehicle garages of other players.
+- Another command limited to a particular group and is tailored to simplify the process of adding vehicles to both the database and the vehicle garages of other players.

 ### Exported Functions (server)